-The following words and terms apply only to these regulations and do not supersede those definitions used for federal reporting purposes or for the calculation of costs related to the Standards of Quality (§ 22.1-253.13:1 et seq. of the Code of Virginia).
-When used in these regulations, these words shall have the following meanings, unless the context clearly indicates otherwise:
+The following words and terms apply only to this chapter and do not supersede those definitions used for federal reporting purposes or for the calculation of costs related to the Standards of Quality (§ 22.1-253.13:1 et seq. of the Code of Virginia).
+When used in this chapter, these words shall have the following meanings, unless the context clearly indicates otherwise:

-"Accreditation" means a process used by the Virginia Department of Education (hereinafter "department") to evaluate the educational performance of public schools in accordance with these regulations.
+"Accreditation" means a process used by the Virginia Department of Education to evaluate the performance of public schools in accordance with this chapter.

-"Additional test" means a test, including substitute tests approved by the Board of Education that students may use in lieu of a Standards of Learning test to obtain verified credit.
+"Additional test" means a test, including substitute tests approved by the board that students may use in lieu of a Standards of Learning test to obtain verified credit.

-"Class period" means a segment of time in the school day that is allocated to lessons, courses, testing and assessments, or other instructional activities and excludes homeroom.
+"Class period" means a segment of time during the instructional day that is allocated to lessons, courses, testing and assessments, or other instructional activities and excludes homeroom.

 "Credit accommodations" means adjustments to meet the standard and verified credit requirements for earning a Standard Diploma for students with disabilities.

-"Elementary school" means a public school with any grades kindergarten through five.
+"Elementary school" means a public school with any grades kindergarten through 5.

 "Enrollment" means the act of complying with state and local requirements relative to the registration or admission of a child for attendance in a school within a local school division.
 This term also means registration for courses within the student's home school or within related schools or programs.